gromacs/gromacs/docs/dev-manual/language-features.rst

   "inherit to be reused, not to reuse."
 Also, you should not mix implementation and interface inheritance.
 For explanation please see |linkref7|.
 * Don't include unnecessary headers.
+In header files, prefer to forward declare the names of types used only "in name" in the header file.
+This reduces compilation coupling and thus time.
+If a source file also only uses the type by name (e.g. passing a pointer received from the caller to a callee), then no include statements are needed!
 * Make liberal use of assertions to help document your intentions (but prefer to write the code such that no assertion is necessary).
 * Prefer ``GMX_ASSERT()`` and ``GMX_RELEASE_ASSERT()`` to naked